openshift/runbooks/README.md

 ## Onboarding
-If your operator has not shipped any runbooks so far, please create a subfolder following the repository layout and place and OWNERS file in it.
+If your operator has not shipped any runbooks so far, please create a subfolder following the repository layout and place an OWNERS file in it.
 The OWNERS file should be the same as the one in the operator's main repository.
 Additionally add all runbooks in said folder, that you want to contribute.